 Have you ever been in a dire financial emergency where you needed money fast?
-What are your options when your low credit score is preventing you from getting a loan?
+What are your options when your low credit score is preventing you from getting a personal loan from a bank?

 For many, bad credit payday loans provide the temporary financial relief they need.
 How do these types of loans work?
 Keep reading to get the full scoop on payday loans.

 How Credit Scores Impact Your Ability to Get a Loan

 Credit scores are a number calculated by independent credit rating agencies that conveys your trustworthiness to lenders.
 These scores range from 300 to 850, and they often dictate your ability to get loans.